 Bad Data Visualization Examples – Don’t make these 5 mistakes!

 The drag-and-drop features of BI tools like Power BI and Tableau have made data visualization simpler and possible to use for different types of users.
-But, it has also given birth to bad data visualization examples. of which, along with how to avoid them, are shared in this article.
-To understand why some of the pervasive errors occur, let’s first understand data visualization.
+But, it has also given birth to many bad data visualization examples.
+In this blog, we take a look at all such bad visualization practices.

 It revolves around both data science and art.
 While the analytical brain is required to understand the data and analyze it, art plays a crucial role in representing it in appealing visuals.